-“A growing body of evidence suggests that regularly choosing almonds in place of snacks high in refined carbohydrates is a simple dietary strategy to help support heart health,” said Heap.
-In another evidence review, published in 1999 in Current Atherosclerosis Reports, researchers looked at the Nurses’ Health Study and estimated that eating nuts instead of an equivalent amount of carbohydrates reduced heart disease risk by 30 percent.
-Substituting nuts for saturated fats, such as those found in meat and dairy products, resulted in a 45 percent estimated reduced risk.
+"A growing body of evidence suggests that regularly choosing almonds in place of snacks high in refined carbohydrates is a simple dietary strategy to help support heart health," said Heap.
+In another evidence review, published in 1999 in Current Atherosclerosis Reports, researchers looked at the Nurses' Health Study and estimated that eating nuts instead of an equivalent amount of carbohydrates reduced heart disease risk by 30%.
+Substituting nuts for saturated fats, such as those found in meat and dairy products, resulted in a 45% estimated reduced risk.

-Additionally, a serving of almonds provides 5 percent of the recommended daily value of potassium, which is necessary for heart health, according to the American Heart Association.
 Many studies have linked potassium with lower blood pressure because it promotes vasodilation (widening of blood vessels), according to Today’s Dietitian.
-The magazine article cited a study of 12,000 adults, published in Archives of Internal Medicine, which showed that those who consumed 4,069 mg of potassium each day lowered their risk of cardiovascular disease and ischemic heart disease by 37 percent and 49 percent, respectively, compared to those who took 1,793 mg per day.
+The magazine article cited a study of 12,000 adults, published in Archives of Internal Medicine, which showed that those who consumed 4,069 mg of potassium each day lowered their risk of cardiovascular disease and ischemic heart disease by 37% and 49%, respectively, compared to those who took 1,793 mg per day.

 Magnesium is also essential for heart health.
-According to the University of Maryland Medical Center, some doctors have seen positive results from giving patients who have suffered from heart failure doses of magnesium.
+According to the British Medical Journal, some doctors have seen positive results from giving patients doses of magnesium to lower blood pressure and was beneficial to patients who had suffered heart failure.
 There also may be a link between lower heart disease risk in men and intake of magnesium.